leejayyoon/nlp-gsds/docs/index.md

       - Baseline establishment: running the state-of-the-art models & analyzing it.
 Try to recover the state-of-the-art reusult and describe the difficulties (especially if you were not successful in recovering it).
 Based on the experiments and error analysis, what are the weakness of the baseline model?
 Describe how you might improve the baseline.
       - More extensive literature survey compared to idea proposal.
       - Grading criteria:
         - A+: Stands out, or surpringly creative.
         - A: An extensive survey and well-grounded project proposal based on this survey.
         - A-: The survey has good structure but misses a few pieces of relevant related work, or survey is OK but misses few important analysis that grounds the project proposal.
 (Proposal seems to be less groudned)
          - B+: The survey lacks in coverage or analysis.
          - B or B-: The survey is lacking in both coverage and analysis, but makes some effort.
          - C+ or below: Clear lack of effort or incompleteness.
   - (12/08) Final report & presentation.  (about 6 pages or more, up to 8 pages)
       - On top of the project proposal, you should describe (1) newly proposed method or (2) how existing method was applied to new NLP task with description of unique challenge for such task, (3) how existing method and existing NLP task have been newly applied to new doamain/langauge.
+      - Grading criteria.
         - A+: Exceptional or surprisingly creative.
 The project notably stands out compared to most of other projects.
         - A: A reserach contribution that is resepctable both in terms of novelty and effectiveness (performance).
 Most papers with this grade should have a quality that can be submitted to a conference.
         - A-: A reserach contribution that is resepctable both in terms of novelty and effectiveness, but with small incomplete parts.
         - B+: An idea is novel and well orgaznied, but result or analysis might be missing.
         - B or B-: Results, analysis, or novelty are lacking.
         - C+ or below: Clear lack of effort or incompleteness.
   - Example tasks
     - [Any SemEval 2020 Task](http://alt.qcri.org/semeval2020/)
     - [X-FACTR multilingual knowledge probing in QA](https://x-factr.github.io/)